777arc/textbook/content/sampling.rst

    :scale: 70%
    :align: center

 What comes in is a real signal that was received by our antenna, and what comes out are IQ values.
 What we do is sample the I and Q branch individually, using two analog to digital converters (ADCs), and then we combine the pairs and store them as complex numbers.
 In other words, at each time step, you will sample one I value and one Q value, and combine them in the form :math:`I + jQ`, i.e. one complex number per IQ sample.
 There will always be a "sample rate", the rate sampling is performed.
-For example, someone migth say "I have an SDR running at 2 MHz sample rate" which just means it's receiving two million IQ samples per second.
+For example, someone might say "I have an SDR running at 2 MHz sample rate" which just means it's receiving two million IQ samples per second.
 If someone gives you a bunch of IQ samples, it will look like a 1D array/vector of complex numbers.
 This is pretty much what this entire chapter has been leading up to, and we finally made it.
 Throughout this textbook you will become **very** familiar with how IQ samples work, how to receive and transmit them with an SDR, how to process them in Python or GNU Radio, how to record them for later analysis, etc.

 One last important note: the figure above shows what's happening **inside** of the SDR, we don't actually have to generate a sine wave, shift by 90, multiply or add, the SDR does that for us.
 We tell the SDR what frequency we want to sample at, or what frequency we want to transmit our samples at.
 On the receiver side, the SDR will provide us the IQ samples, and then for the transmitting side we have to provide the SDR the IQ samples.
 In terms of data type, they will either be complex ints or floats.